🎁 First time with TakeCars? Use code WELCOME3 at checkout for 3% off your rental! ☀️

 Hotel delivery

-The signature Batumi feature is free delivery to your hotel in the centre on hires of three days or more.
-BUS to most seafront hotels is a 10-minute drive, so dragging suitcases to a remote car park isn't worth it.
-Late drop-off at BUS for early Tel Aviv and Istanbul flights is the norm — keys go in the office safe, the car waits on the terminal car park.
+The signature Batumi move is free delivery to your hotel in the centre on hires of three days or more.
+BUS to most seafront hotels is a ten-minute drive, so dragging luggage to a far parking lot makes no sense.
+Late drop-off at BUS for early Tel Aviv and Istanbul flights is routine — the keys go into the hotel lobby safe or a numbered envelope at reception.

 Georgia with locals

-Central Batumi parking is zoned and paid: 1–2 GEL/hour in most districts, settled through the Batumi Parking app.
-The fine for an inactive session is 25 GEL (~$9), half of Tbilisi's 50 GEL.
-Free alternatives exist a couple of blocks back from the seafront — often smarter than circling the hotel for 20 minutes in summer.
+Central parking is zoned and paid: 1–2 GEL/hour in most districts, settled through the Batumi Parking app.
+The fine for an inactive session is 25 GEL (~$9) — half of what the capital charges.
+Free streets sit a couple of blocks back from the seafront, often a smarter call than circling the hotel for twenty minutes in summer.

-Summer traffic is dense but local: real congestion only on Rustaveli Avenue and on the Friday outbound to Kobuleti.
-Cameras on the E60 motorway trigger from +10 km/h over the limit, and the average fine sits around 50 GEL (~$18) with the country-wide 20% discount when paid within 10 days.
+Summer traffic is dense but local: real congestion lives on Rustaveli Avenue and on the Friday outbound to Kobuleti.
+Cameras on the E60 trigger from +10 km/h over the limit, and the average fine is around 50 GEL (~$18) with the country-wide 20% discount when paid inside ten days.

 Rates in Batumi vary throughout the year depending on the season and the rental length.